onqtam/headjack/docs/how/unsorted/roadmap.md

 > "Retention is all you need." - [Dalton Caldwell](https://x.com/daltonc/status/1932817943957840006)

+“Talk to an AI about this book or about different chapters/sections of it”

 call to action for people who watch the "solving the metacrisis" playlist: sign up for the project, spread the word, etc.

 Include a way for people to add their email as early converts and put their counter globally somewhere - visibly online - up to date